Maimas2/DCLP/README.md

 * git CLI
 * Internet (I mean, really)

 After downloading and extracting, run `setup.sh`.
-This will download the appropriate libraries and compile everything.
+This should download the appropriate libraries and compile everything.

 ## Windows
-Nothing to compile now (sadly), but hopefully in the future there will be prebuilt exe's or something. :shrug:
+Not compiled for windows yet (sadly), but in the future there will be prebuilt exe's or something. :shrug:

 # Other notes
-Unless specified with --high-res, all images (excluding the coin, debt, and VP token) are rendered at half resolution for better load times and performance.
+Unless enabled at the top of the options bar, all images (excluding the coin, debt, and VP token) are rendered at half resolution for much better load times and performance.
 ## Curl
 This program uses Curl for downloading images.
-It's website can be found [here](https://curl.se/), and it's license can be found [here](https://curl.se/docs/copyright.html), or by running the program with `--curl-license`.
+It's website can be found [here](https://curl.se/), and it's license can be found [here](https://curl.se/docs/copyright.html).
+This is also stored in `curl-license.txt`.
 ## Additional Info
-If you want more information (about anything, really), DM me `at Maimas2#4562`.
+If you want more information (about anything, really), DM me at `Maimas2#4562`.